slightknack/treegrep/README.md

 y = True
 ```

 This find-and-replace pattern swaps around the arguments to a binary addition operation.
+More complex queries are possible; you could in theory use this tool to automatically find and apply simple lints to a group of source files.

+Feel free to fork it and add functionality!

 Everything is in `src/main.rs`.
 Happy hacking!